jers-celis/ai-cirqit-triagify/README.md

 # ai-cirqit-triagify
 This tool helps Trend Micro support teams analyze and visualize support case data more effectively.
-This tool is designed to improve accuracy, transparency, and decision-making in managing support tickets.
+It is designed to improve accuracy, transparency, and decision-making in managing support tickets.
+The tool reduces manual effort, minimizes misclassification, and enhances resource allocation.
+The solution will ultimately improve accuracy, efficiency, and response times in the cybersecurity support process.